ralph-uy-aes/homelab/tryhackme/cybersecurity-basics/careers-in-cyber.md

 - Responsibilities:
 	- Emulate a **real attacker**
 	- Instead of simply testing tools, you **test the entire security** of the company

+#### Summary
+- I learned about the different careers involved in cybersecurity.
+Highlighted the teamwork aspect for me.
+I took the quiz and got Security Analyst for my match.
+I do personally find pen-testing and red-teaming more interesting.